-A significant number of support questions I receive are to do with database syncing in Account Tracker, and almost all of these are to do with iCloud (Personal Sync) rather than Dropbox (Family Sync).
+A lot of the support questions I receive are to do with database syncing in Account Tracker, and 99% these are to do with iCloud (Personal Sync) rather than Dropbox (Family Sync).
+This is not really surprising for two reasons: syncing is highly complex and iCloud itself is very buggy!

-This post tries to explain some of the more common issues related to iCloud syncing in Account Tracker.
+This post tries to explain some of the more common issues related to iCloud syncing in Account Tracker, together with workarounds where known.

 First an iCloud overview …